Tel:

 Once the paddler is underwater, the paddler needs to relax and finalise the setup position.

 By reaching as high towards the surface as possible, the paddler ensures that the sweep of the paddle will not strike the boat.
 Look at Fig 1.
 It is clear that if the paddler attempted a sweep from that position, the paddle would strike the boat and prevent the roll.
+Paddlers learning to roll often hit the boat whilst attempting it.

 Twisting the paddle to give it a climbing angle